 In the 1800s, this area was cleared and used as pasture, creating the bald, and fortunately for us today, the amazing view.

-The view to the southwest is dominated by the Smoky Mountains, and Mount LeConte is clearly visible.
+The view to the southwest is dominated by the Great Smoky Mountains:

 Max Patch is a fantastic hike, and made our list of top family hikes and 25 best places to see fall foliage.
 The short roundtrip trail of 1.4 miles makes the summit easily accessible, even for kids, and provides some of the most gorgeous views in the Blue Ridge Mountains.

 Max Patch is a great day hike destination, romantic getaway for a couple, and a great place for a family picnic (bring your frisbee and/or kites as well).
 This should be on everyone's list to visit and enjoy!